hscspring/nlm/README.md

 ### RPC Service

-In the gRPC service, you have to have the parameters clear when you set up the serve.
+In the gRPC service, you have to have the parameters be set when you are running the serve.

 ```bash
 $ python server.py [OPTIONS]